ManiAm/VENTOS_Public/README.md

 After running the above script, DO NOT close the terminal window.
 Leave it open.

-**Step 2:** In the VENTOS project go to the sumo folder and open sumo_launchd.xml, and make sure 'basedire path' is set correctly.
-Basically, it should point to the folder that contains all your sumo files (network file, traffic-demand file, and also config file).

-**Step 3:** Now you can run the VENTOS project.
+**Step 2:** Now you can run the VENTOS project.
 To do this, right click on the omnetpp.ini file in the IDE and choose:

          "Run as" -> "Run configurations..."